What goes around, comes around … and around. How Edge of Tomorrow is metaphor for crime, punishment and divine retribution.

 Perversely, the point of sending characters forwards or backwards is usually to manipulate the present – to fix errors, avert disaster or gain better fortune in the here and now.

-Enter “Major” Bill Cage, former ad man and, by his own admission, “not a soldier”.
-Then he gets the choice to learn from his mistakes – or be doomed to relive them for all eternity.
+Enter “Major” Bill Cage, an ad man and, by his own admission, “not a soldier”.
+Then he’s forced into a futuristic but futile war, and is doomed to relive his mistakes over and over again.

 After a freak event, Cage finds himself returning to the same moment each time he dies.
 Arguably this is a loop rather than time travel per se.
 There’s no destination so much as a reset (or respawn, technically).

-How Cage responds to the glitch also suggests this story isn’t solely about time travel.
-His repetition comes to focus on the pursuit of love.
-He accepts his fate to relive the same day repeatedly because he gets to spend his limited life with the woman he cares about.
+How Cage responds to the glitch / reset suggests this story isn’t just about the quirks and quandaries of time travel.
+Instead, repetition comes to represent the pursuit of love.
+Cage accepts his fate to relive the same day repeatedly, because he gets to spend his limited life with the woman he cares about.

 How does the time loop work?

 The alien horde operates like a single organism controlled by a brain, which the humans call the Omega.
-When Cage kills one of its sentinels, an Alpha, it causes the Omega to reset the day to fix its errors.
+When Cage kills one of its sentinels (an “Alpha”), the Omega winds back time to fix its errors.

-It also inadvertently hooks Cage up to the alien network, so his death(s) trigger the reset, too.
-In other words, the Omega responds to the Major as an Alpha, i.e., one of its own game pieces.
+However, this reset coincides with Cage getting killed at the same time.
+Somehow, this hooks him into the alien network, so his death(s) trigger future resets.
+In other words, the Omega treats the Major as an Alpha, i.e., one of its own game pieces.

-This set-up explains why Cage keeps waking up at the military base.
+This explains why Cage keeps waking up at the military base.
 Presumably, this point in time is meaningful to the Omega’s battle plan.
-It also makes things easier on the plot – not to mention audience buy-in.
+It also makes things easier on the plot – not to mention audience comprehension.

 When Cage finally slays the Omega, he respawns to an even earlier point in time (the start of the movie, in fact).
 We then learn a power surge somehow incapacitated the alien force that morning.
 This time, when the day begins all over again, humans have already won the war.